Ofev Generic Name & Formulations

 Swallow whole.
 Take with food.
 150mg twice daily (approx. 12hrs apart); max 300mg/day.
 Mild hepatic impairment: 100mg twice daily (approx. 12hrs apart).
 Dose modifications due to adverse reactions: see full labeling.

 Moderate or severe hepatic impairment: not recommended.
 Increased risk of liver enzyme elevation in low body weight (<65kg), age, Asian, or female patients.
 Obtain ALT, AST, bilirubin prior to initiation, regularly during the first 3 months, and periodically thereafter or as clinically indicated.
-Discontinue if AST/ALT >5xULN or >3xULN with signs of liver injury; interrupt or adjust dose based on liver enzyme elevations (see full labeling).
-GI disorders: treat at first signs with adequate hydration, antidiarrheals, or antiemetics; discontinue if severe diarrhea, nausea, or vomiting persists despite symptomatic treatment.
+Discontinue if AST/ALT >5×ULN or >3×ULN with signs of liver injury; interrupt or adjust dose based on liver enzyme elevations (see full labeling).
+GI disorders; discontinue if severe diarrhea, nausea, or vomiting persists despite symptomatic treatment.
 Cardiovascular risk.
 Known coronary artery disease.
-Consider treatment interruption if signs/symptoms of acute myocardial ischemia develop.
+Consider treatment interruption if signs/symptoms of acute myocardial ischemia or new/worsening proteinuria develops.
 Increased risk of bleeding.
 Recent abdominal surgery.
 History of diverticular disease.
 Discontinue if GI perforation develops.
 Smokers.
 Embryo-fetal toxicity.
-Advise females of reproductive potential to use highly effective contraception (hormonal + barrier method) during and ≥3 months after the last dose.
+Advise females of reproductive potential to use highly effective contraception (hormonal + barrier methods, or alternatives) at initiation, during and ≥3 months after the last dose.
 Pregnancy: avoid; exclude status prior to initiation.
 Nursing mothers: not recommended.

 Avoid concomitant P-gp and CYP3A4 inducers (eg, rifampicin, carbamazepine, phenytoin, St. John’s wort).
 May be potentiated by P-gp and CYP3A4 inhibitors (eg, ketoconazole, erythromycin); monitor closely.
 Increased risk of bleeding with anticoagulants; monitor and adjust as necessary.
 Avoid smoking.
 Caution with concomitant corticosteroids, NSAIDs; may increase risk of GI perforation.

-Diarrhea, nausea, abdominal pain, vomiting, liver enzyme elevation, decreased appetite, headache, weight decreased, hypertension; liver injury, arterial thromboembolic events, bleeding, GI perforation.
+Diarrhea, nausea, abdominal pain, vomiting, liver enzyme elevation, decreased appetite, headache, weight decreased, hypertension; liver injury, arterial thromboembolic events, bleeding.